 - We will normally provide you an estimate of fees and costs from time to time as circumstances warrant.
 Although we try to be as accurate with estimates as we can be, they are estimates only and not a guarantee that your case will be completed for a fixed fee or price.

 - You will ordinarily be required to pay a retainer, an advance deposit for fees and costs, or both, before we work on your case or otherwise represent you.

-- A retainer is a fee that a client pays to a lawyer to be available to the client during a specified time period or on a specified matter.
-In the absence of a written agreement to the contrary, a retainer is a charge in addition to and apart from any compensation for legal services that are performed and is not ordinarily refundable.
+- A “retainer” is a fee that a client pays to a lawyer for the lawyer to be available to the client during a specified time period or on a specified matter.
+In the absence of a written agreement to the contrary, a retainer is a charge in addition to and apart from compensation for legal services that are performed and is not ordinarily refundable.
 A retainer is the lawyer’s property on receipt and is not placed or held in a trust account.